DREAM JOURNEY: PART I

 As I gaze at Google Map trying to choose which road to take, I decide all of a sudden that it would be in keeping to follow the trace of the old Roman roads.
 To do this, I will rely on the Peutinger map.
 This is the only existing example of a Roman map of the Empire’s road network.
 It now resides in the Austrian National Library.
 It is actually a 13th Century copy, made by an anonymous monk in Colmar in Alsace, of what was probably a 5th Century original, itself a distant descendant of the original made by one Marcus Vipsanius Agrippa for the Emperor Augustus in the last years BC.
 It is so rare that it has been placed on UNESCO’s Memory of the World Register.
 This photo shows one section of the map, showing Italy from Rome to Sicily

 Actually, I find the map very difficult to read; it is not to scale, it is not oriented the way modern maps are, and many of the place names mean nothing to me.
-So it is with considerable relief that I discovered that someone had transcribed the Peutinger map onto a modern map.
+So it is with considerable relief that I discover that someone has transcribed the Peutinger map onto a modern map.
 Studying this map, I decide we will follow the trace of the old Via Popillia, which once connected Rimini with Adria and the Via Annia.
 My intermediary objective is Fusina, just south of Mestre.
 I’m driving there because in this trip of my imagination I want to enter Venice the way it was meant to be entered before they built the causeway, by sea.
 And Fusina is the only place where you can catch a ferry into Venice from the mainland.

 So we motor up to Fusina, and in my zeal to follow the trace of the old Roman road (I can already see my wife tapping her fingers impatiently at these signs of anal behaviour on my part) we do so through a complicated series of back roads which take us through a number of small towns and villages and finally along the SP (Strada Provinciale) 53, with us cutting down to the right at some point to get to Fusina.
 In my defence, the coastline between Ravenna and Venice has changed a lot since Roman times; the silt brought down by the River Po and a number of other rivers in this area has pushed the coastline out quite a distance.
 As a result, the road network in the area has changed considerably over the centuries.
 In any event, we’ve arrived; by the way, the website I just used informs me that we have travelled about LXXV Milia Passuum (75 thousand paces, or 75 Roman miles), which in Roman times would have taken us about VI dies (6 days) to walk.
 We park the car and wait for the next ferry; the timetable available online helpfully informs me that there is a ferry every hour on the hour, so I don’t suppose we need wait too long.
 No doubt there is a bar where we can sit down and have a cappuccino.

 With a click we are on the ferry heading across the lagoon.
-As we get closer, we see this incomparable picture of Venice before us
+As we get closer, we see this incomparable picture of Venice before us.

 All too soon, it is time to get off at Zattere, to the south of the Canal Grande.
 We start threading our way through Venice’s maze of alleyways, crossing the Canal Grande at the Ponte dell’Accademia, and then after a sharp right in Campo Santo Stefano walking on to Piazza San Marco.
 Here, I stop and reveal to the reader that Venice is not actually our destination; we are going instead to the small island of Torcello to the north of the main island.
 It is true that the Basilica of San Marco is full of mosaics, but most of them are relatively modern, pale copies of the paintings of the time – and the church is always so horribly crowded with tourists!
 So we turn left in Piazza San Marco and head up to the north side of the island, to Fondamente Nova, where the municipality’s website helpfully informs me that I should catch the N9 aquatic bus.
 In my mind’s eye, when it arrives the bus is crowded with people going to the small nearby island of San Michele, the city’s graveyard.
 My wife and I squeeze on, and we wait patiently until after the stop at the graveyard and possibly also the following stop at Murano to be able to sit down.
 Then there’s a stop in the island of Burano before we finally get to Torcello.

 Torcello was a place of refuge in the troubled centuries after the collapse of the Western Roman Empire.
 It was here and in the other islands of the Venetian lagoon that people came to escape from the depredations of the passing waves of various barbarian tribes.
-Until the 12th Century or so, it was a vibrant place with a significant population, but gradual silting up of this part of the lagoon not only killed off the island’s more important economic activities but brought malaria to its inhabitants.
+Until the 12th Century or so, it was a vibrant place with a significant population, but gradual silting of this part of the lagoon not only killed off the island’s more important economic activities but brought malaria to its inhabitants.
 So everyone left for Venice itself and now hardly anyone lives here.
 It is very peaceful, with just the church surrounded by vineyards.

 This abandonment might well have saved the mosaics which we are about to see.
 We walk up the path from the aquatic bus stop to the church, go in, and find this in front of us